Jarleborn/NodeJS-Folder-Browser/README.md

 ### Configuration

-  To change the folder in use change the path in server/src/lib/config.js This approach is chosen because it felt really unsafe to let the client freely move around in the folders on the server
+  The paths for the folders and the json file you can be changed in server/src/lib/config.js This approach is chosen because it felt really unsafe to let the client freely move around in the folders on the server